rubygems/guides/setting-up-webauthn-mfa.md

 the exact details, but we will point out the steps that are specific to using rubygems.org.

-## Enabling WebAuthn multifactor authentication
+## Enabling WebAuthn multi-factor authentication

 1. Login to rubygems.org using your existing account and go to the [edit settings](https://rubygems.org/settings/edit) page.